Chulainn1/README.md/Week_1/Day_2/Day_2_Notes.md

 ## Function Best Practices

+1. Give your functions precise verb/action based names
+2. Use camelCasedNames (like this one)
+3. Properly indent the function code
+4. Functions should focus on a single task: returning a value or causing a side effect.
+Break your function into additional smaller functions if you find it doing two or more things
+    * One single task could be to compute and return a value (eg: zeroPad)
+    * Another single task could be to perform a side effect such as logging a message to the screen (eg: printFarmInventory)
+5. Data needed by Functions should be passed in as parameters/arguments (i.e. local scope) instead of being accessed directly

 Read [Growing Functions + Functions & Side Effects](https://eloquentjavascript.net/03_functions.html#h_eVDWIAuyBK) documentation.
 Here is a summary.

 * Two natural ways for functions to be introduced into programs.